Park-Ryan/Covid-Dashboard/README.md

   * python manage.py test

 ## Navigation
-1. After running usage command, a homepage will display
+1. After running usage command, a dashboard will display
 2. Look to the left side of the page where you will see 2 tabs: Dashboard and Analytics
 3. Play around with the filters
+4. Click the analytics tab to see graphs and statistical values

 Note: Old Homepage UI is available, but not functional.